sikthehedgehog/vdpnotes/tidbits.md

 - There's no centralized register file, instead internally there's an "enable" for each latch spread all over the VDP.
 - The register number is decoded in two parts.
 First bits 4:3 are decoded (`00`, `01`, `01` if mode 5 only, `11` if mode 5 only) and then bits 2:0 separately (eight different lines), a combination of those two is then used to detect the individual registers.
 The "if mode 5 only" check is used to lock out registers `$0B` onwards (VDP will ignore those writes in mode 4).
 - Registers `$0B` and above are locked out outside mode 4 (writes don't go through).
 When a register write _does_ go through however, the whole register is written, including the bits not relevant to the current video mode (which should be observable when switching to the other mode).
+- Autoincrement is either 1 in mode 4 or register `$0F`'s value in mode 5… in theory.
+In practice both are always added together, so that means that if you switch to mode 5, set the register, then switch back to mode 4, the actual autoincrement will be 1 more than the register's value.

 ## FIFO